rcky844/knowledge-handbook/Chemistry/Planet Earth/Analytical Tests/Flame test.md

-**Flame test** is a <span class="hi-green">physical test</span>.
+**Flame test** is a <span class="hi-blue">physical test</span>.
 When the metallic ion is burnt in a Bunsen flame, they will give off different colours.
 The metallic element in a compound can be identified by the flame colour produced.

 > [!tip] Choice and cleaning of apparatus
 > A platinum or nichrome (alloy of nickel and chromium) wire will be used for the test, as they have <span class="hi-blue">high melting point and corrosion resistance</span>.